Cognitive Behavioral Therapy for Avoidant/Restrictive Food Intake Disorder (CBT-AR) & Feeding Disorders

 What is cognitive-behavioral therapy for avoidant/restrictive food intake disorder?

-Cognitive-Behavioral Therapy for Avoidant/Restrictive Food Intake Disorder (CBT-AR) is a 20 to 30 session, four-staged treatment to address food avoidance and restriction in individuals of all ages diagnosed with Avoidant/Restrictive Food Intake Disorder (ARFID).
+Cognitive-Behavioral Therapy for Avoidant/Restrictive Food Intake Disorder (CBT-AR) is a 20 to 30 session, four-staged treatment to address food avoidance and restriction in individuals of all ages (even as young at 1 year old!) diagnosed with Avoidant/Restrictive Food Intake Disorder (ARFID).
 The goal of CBT-AR is to expand an individual's food intake, correct nutritional deficits, and normalize an individual's weight through in and out of session food exposures.
 For those requiring weight restoration, we would expect a return to the individual’s healthy weight trajectory.

 Individuals with ARFID typically attribute their avoidant or restrictive eating to: